 The upcoming halving had even led to some BTC enthusiasts like Antoni Trenchev, the founder of cryptocurrency lending facility Nexo, making seemingly outlandish predictions.
 Earlier this year, Trenchev famously predicted that BTC’s price will rise an estimated 635% to US$50,000 by the end of this year.

 Bitcoin’s weekend rally comes to an abrupt end

 Bitcoin’s latest drop had put an end to a four-day rally that saw its price peak at US$7232 a coin in the wee hours of Sunday morning (19 April 2020).

 BTC’s price began to rise last Thursday 16 April 2020, after US President Donald Trump had stated that he plans to reopen the economy, with guidelines to be announced later.

 At least 32 states out of 50 have been in partial lockdown since late-March, as the number of coronavirus infections quickly rose past the 700,000 mark.

 With CFDs, you can buy long or sell short on Bitcoin and other crypto assets depending on whether you think prices will rise or fall.
-Start today by opening an account on IG's market-leading trading platform.

 The oil price crash – reportedly caused by oil producers having to pay traders to buy oil from them as result of them running out of storage space in the face of the current coronavirus demand wipe-out, quickly erased those gains.